What is a Procurement Audit?

 Enter the indirect procurement audit.
 With the goal of implementing holistic visibility across your complete spend portfolios, this is a type of procurement audit pivotal for maximum profits but performed by few.

-This article will walk you through procurement audit procedures, explaining what makes an external indirect procurement audit such a valuable tool for the contemporary purchasing, supply chain or sourcing manager, plus how to establish one for your company's spend competitive edge.
+This article will walk you through procurement auditing procedures, explaining what makes an external indirect procurement audit such a valuable tool for the contemporary purchasing, supply chain or sourcing manager, plus how to establish one for your company's spend competitive edge.

 Indirect procurement audits provide unprecedented visibility into your expenditures so you can better manage your entire indirect spend portfolio.